We accept PayPal, Visa & Mastercard

 Secrets of Screen Acting is a magician's box of acting

-tricks for today's performer and makes the distinction between acting
+tricks for today's performer and explains what the camera wants from

-the actor, instead of starting with what is real and trying to
+actor, instead of starting with what is real and trying to portray

-(mostly) technical standpoint.
-From working with frame to mastering
+the professionals know: from working with frame to mastering vocal

-vocal levels to understanding the editing process, this is a
+levels to understanding the editing process.
+Secrets of Screen

-must-read for all actors – particularly those moving from stage to
+Acting is a must-read for all actors – particularly a stage

 When it was first published in 1993, Secrets of Screen Acting

-broke new ground in explaining how acting for the camera is different
+broke new ground in explaining how screen acting is very different

-placement are re-conceived, and the proportions of the film frame
+blocking and placement are re-conceived, and the proportions of the

-itself become the measure of all things.
-In this updated edition,
+film frame itself become the measure of all things.
+In this updated

-Patrick Tucker explains how digital video introduces yet
+fourth edition, Patrick Tucker explains how digital video

-another secret (and solution): the proportions of the digital frame
+introduces yet another secret (and solution): the proportions of the

-are different from that of traditional film stock, so that the
+digital frame are different from that of traditional film stock, so

 rectangle.
-Actors now fit into the frame in a slightly different way.
+On-camera actors must now 'fit' into the frame in a

 Based on a revolutionary non-Method approach to acting, Secrets